wpdrift/WPdrift-IO-/readme.txt

 = Support =

 Use the WordPress.org forums for community support where we try to help all users.
 If you spot a bug, you can log it (or fix it) on [Github](https://github.com/wpdrift/WPdrift-IO) where we can act upon them more efficiently.

-If you want help with a customization, please consider hiring a developer! [https://upnrunn.com/services/](https://upnrunn.com/services/) is a good place to start.

 == Installation ==